thehanlab/dynamicLM/tutorials/theory-landmark-supermodel.md

 $$\sum_{j \in C} \log \left( \textrm{ipl}^* (\beta_j,\alpha_j) \right) - \lambda_j p(\beta_j, \alpha_j)$$

-Penalization leads to a trade-off between the model complexity and goodness-of-fit, where the optimal weights $\lambda_j$ are chosen via the cross-validated penalized log PPLs.$^10$ The methods used for prediction remain the same using the values for $\beta_j, \alpha_j$ obtained.
+Penalization leads to a trade-off between the model complexity and goodness-of-fit, where the optimal weights $\lambda_j$ are chosen via the cross-validated penalized log PPLs [10].
+The methods used for prediction remain the same using the values for $\beta_j, \alpha_j$ obtained.

 ## 7. References